Hunter Biden: The legal troubles of the US president's son

 Taking the baton from him is Abbe Lowell, a legal fixture of scandal-ridden Washington who has previously represented Bill Clinton, Jared Kushner and Ivanka Trump.

-But Mr Weiss' team has indicated the deal is dead and only a trial will now bring a fair resolution to the case.
+Two of the counts allege Mr Biden lied that he was not a drug user on the federal application form he filled out to buy the weapon.
+They each carry a maximum penalty of 10 years in prison.

-In a court filing, they wrote that the agreement on the gun charge "never went into effect" and "none of its terms are binding on either party".
+A third count relating to firearm possession while using narcotics carries a maximum prison sentence of five years.

-They also called separately for the tax-related offences to be dismissed so that future charges can be brought in California or Washington DC.
+In an earlier court filing, prosecutors also called separately for the tax-related offences against Mr Biden to be dismissed so that future charges can be brought in California or Washington DC.

 Those two jurisdictions may have more scope to charge Hunter Biden's tax violations, although Republicans contend that is a ploy to get the case before friendlier judges.